edhendoschem/UoL_Photonics/C++/readme.md

 <b>Note</b>: If the size of the matrix is
 larger than 1000x1000, parallel processing will be used in the following functions: lu_factorize, cholesky_factorize, transpose
 	* Matrix linear equation system solvers using the aforementioned methods lu_solve, cholesky_solve and qr_solve

+## 2018-06-13_EDWA_sim (in progress) <a name = "it3"></a>
+Four level Erbium, 2 level Ytterbium simulation which takes into account up-conversion, cross-relaxation between Ytterbium and Erbium.
+Currently in progress.
+Requires matrix and aux_maths